lean-dojo/LeanCopilot/README.md

 Lean Copilot: LLMs as Copilots for Theorem Proving in Lean
 ==========================================================

 Lean Copilot allows large language models (LLMs) to be used in Lean for proof automation, e.g., suggesting tactics/premises and searching for proofs.
-Users can use our built-in models from [LeanDojo](https://leandojo.org/) or bring their own models that run either locally (w/ or w/o GPUs) or on the cloud (such as GPT-4).
+Users can use our built-in models from [LeanDojo](https://leandojo.org/) or bring their own models that run either locally (w/ or w/o GPUs) or on the cloud.